darroyocazorla/mongo-spark/README.md

 ## Building

-Run `./gradlew jar` to build the jar file.
-The jar will be placed in the `build/libs` directory.
+Run `./gradlew jar` to build the jars.
+Jars will be place in the build/libs directory of each module.
+For example, the `core` jar will be placed in `core/build/libs`.

 ## Usage